Brushing your teeth one morning, you discover a dark spot in the back of your mouth. Do you ignore it or have it removed?

 Is the dark spot cancerous?
 The ambiguous "dark spot" description could elicit several etiologies.
 Painless flat brown, black, blue or gray colored spots can be hereditary (congenital nevus), occur as a result of smoking, or manifest spontaneously as a sudden melanogenesis, even in areas lacking sun exposure, where pigmentation is uncommon.

-Melanotic macule is an oral equivalent of a freckle or brown pigmented patch of the skin.
+Melanotic macule is an oral equivalent of a freckle or atypical brown pigmented patch of skin.
 In children it is most likely racial in origin, in which case it may be called racial pigmentation or physiologic pigmentation with unnecessary treatment.
 Most oral melanotic macules are benign discolorations.
 However, recurring oral melanoses may actually represent the radial growth phase of oral melanoma in some instances.
 Melanotic macules can also be present on gums or lips.

 Mucosal lentiginous melanomas (MLMs) develop from the mucosal epithelium that lines the respiratory, gastrointestinal, and genitourinary tracts.
 These lesions account for approximately 3% of the melanomas diagnosed annually and may occur on any mucosal surface, including the conjunctiva, oral cavity, esophagus, vagina, female urethra, penis, and anus.
 Noncutaneous melanomas commonly are diagnosed in patients of advanced age.
 MLMs appear to have a more aggressive course than cutaneous melanomas, although this may be because they commonly are diagnosed at a later stage of disease than the more readily apparent cutaneous melanomas.